noir-lang/noir/yellow-paper/docs/l1-smart-contracts/index.md

   - The `(sender|recipient).version` MUST be the version of the state transitioner (the version of the L2 specified in the L1 contract)
   - The `content` MUST fit within a field element
   - For L1 to L2 messages:
-    - The `deadline` MUST be in the future, `> block.timestamp`
     - The `secretHash` MUST fit in a field element
-    - The caller MAY append a `fee` to incentivize the sequencer to pick up the message
 - **Moving tree roots**:
   - Moves MUST be atomic:
     - Any message that is inserted into an outbox MUST be consumed from the matching inbox